CA-JunPark/Vocab/implementation_plan.md

     - Click intents to open App (main list screen) or specific Word Detail Modal.
     - Floating Action Button (+) to add.
         - Add new word to DB.

-### 6. Google Drive Integration Details
-- **Google Login**: Use `Google Sign-in` for Android and `Google Sign-in` for Desktop.
-Save the token in `SharedPreferences` for Android and `Keychain` for Desktop.
-The token expires in 14 days.
-- **Kotlin Multiplatform Authentication Library**: https://github.com/mirzemehdi/KMPAuth
-- **DB Exceptions**: Add Exception handling for DB operations.